jellyfishsh/bloom/Writeups/Hack The Box/Easy/TwoMillion - Work in Progress.md

 *I wanna put a picture, but...
 I dont exactly know how :(.
 So lets pretend there was a picture for now*

 It kinda looks like an older version of the current Hack The Box website.
-Scrolling down the webpage, we can see that there's a Join section, which leads to an invite page
+Scrolling down the webpage, we can see that there's a Join section, which leads to an invite page.

+Under the invite page, there is a link to the login page.
+With that, there are two things to check for vulnerabilities.
+I'll check the first one and see.

+Putting something incorrect into the invite page gives us a web alert that tells us incorrect password.

+Using Wappalyzer, we can check that the language of the site is PHP, which is useful information for finding a vulnerability.